karelz/karelz.github.io/_includes/about.md

 - I believe that most people are good deep down and almost all inter-personal problems are just miscommunications.
 You can see me often trying to understand others view points and explaining my view point.

 - I don't have ego.
-I am not a genius, but I am not a dummie either.
+I am not a genius, but I am not a dummy either.
 Treat me with respect and I am sure we can find common grounds.
 I am the good guy, believe me.

 - I have sometimes little patience with people who refuse to try, are selfish or egoistic, or are not willing to give up their invalid assumptions.